titoiride/ALaDyn/README.md

 `ALaDyn` is built using CMake.

 We support building ALaDyn on almost all sane systems.
-[Here](doc/BUILD.md) you can find a guide to build the code on many different OS configurations, but only using the `gcc` toolchain.
+[Here](doc/BUILD.md) you can find a guide to build the code on many different OS configurations.
 appveyor and travis recipes can also help understanding how to build the code.

 ## Support channels